 First, I’d check if the wand has a limited number of uses.
 If so, I give it to a children’s hospital for terminal patients because that’s more important.

 But if it’s unlimited, I will use it on myself.
 Boop!
 No more anxiety.
 Boop!
 No more sensory woes.
-And no more dyspraxia either because I would like some motor skills that work.
+Give me motor skills that work better too.
 Also, if I have any surprise diseases, get rid of those.
 Then I share the wand with my family and then we give it to the hospital and have a party.

 But I am not getting rid of autism because I don’t want a whole new brain.
 I don’t want to look in the mirror and not know whose eyes those are.
 I want a better life while being the me I’ve always known.